eirinibotsari/eirinibotsari/README.md

 - 👀 I’m interested in open science practices
 - 🌱 I’m currently learning using Github, open science
 - 💞️ I’m looking to collaborate on art and other means to discuss open science practices
-- 📫 How to reach me ...
+- 📫 You can reach me at eirini.botsari@eur.nl

 <!---
 eirinibotsari/eirinibotsari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.